The streamer sponsorship model is broken, here’s how I’d fix it

 Here are my hypotheses:

-1. Sponsors with higher revenue per customer (AAA games, live service games, non-games) are driving prices up
+1. Sponsors with higher revenue per customer (AAA games, live service games, non-games like a certain VPN service, …) are driving prices up

 3. Sponsors hope that they will get more from the deal: